-2021/2022 – The next round of grant applications will be dealt with in April 2021.
-There will be another round of grants awarded in the Autumn.
+2021/2022 – The next round of grant applications will be dealt with in July 2021.
+Applications to be received by 28 June.

 Wheathampstead Parish Council invite applications for community grants each year.
 Projects must be achievable within a year and grants are for a maximum of £500.
 All grants are purely at the discretion of the Council.
 The Council is not bound by previous decisions, and retrospective grants will not be considered.